klinejonathan/diving/jb_summary.md

 The jump to King’s Canyon is potentially hard to find, especially as you’re swimming into the cave, but it is absolutely worth the trip!
-After you pass the jump to King’s Bypass you’ll open up in a room that looks a bit like a backwards ‘K’.
+After you pass the jump to King’s Bypass you’ll eventually (in 2-300') open up in a room that looks a bit like a backwards ‘K’.
 The silt pile will taper off to the left (probably intersecting Queen’s Bypass if you’re looking at the maps), and the Gold Line continues to the right (on the long side of the ‘K’.
-There is a smaller rocked sticking out of the silt here, that anchors the gold line.
-If you look up and over the rock “island” on your right, you’ll see the start of the line to King’s Canyon behind your right shoulder (in the lower part of the ‘K’).
+There is a smaller flatish rock sticking out of the silt here, that anchors the gold line.
+If you look up and over the rock "island" on your right, you’ll see the start of the line to King’s Canyon behind your right shoulder (in the lower part of the ‘K’).
 Just be warned here, when you tie into the Gold Line you are on top of a very large silt pile, and the line is largely on the ceiling!
 The other option here, there is a marked jump 50-100’ past the tie in I’ve used, and just before the 2000’ marker.
-The marked jump is often buried in the sand (the line moves back to the floor just past King’s Canyon.
+The marked jump is often buried in the sand (the line moves back to the floor just past King’s Canyon).
 The canyon goes from ~90’ to ~45’ and is absolutely gorgeous!
 There are essentially levels above and below the line here, and at the back of it you’ll find the jump to King’s Bypass and probably C&L bypass.

-King’s Canyon is ~1800’ into the cave (more or less at 95’), and it took me ~90 minutes to “swim” there.
+King’s Canyon is ~1800’ into the cave (more or less at 95’), and it took me ~90 minutes to "swim" there with more normal flow.
 If you happen to be at JB with low flow, it’s still a 60 minute swim to the jump to Kings Canyon.

+# Memorial Room

+About 2,000' feet back, just off the Gold Line there is a collection of plaques and memorials honoring those who have died (some in caves).
+If you take the upper route to the trash room, just before you go down the chimney look about 50' off the Gold Line.

 # Trash Room

-It is NOT recommended to swim here using the lower route.
-The lower route is also not recommended for backmount as you’ll hit a major restriction at the Rabbit’s Hole.
+It is NOT recommended to swim here using the lower route, at least not when the flow is up.
+Even when the flow isn't up, it's still pretty funky to swim through the lower route (I've had the flow push me towards King's Canyon on exit and try to pull me into "man won't fit land" past the rabbit hole).
+The lower route is also not recommended for backmount as you’ll hit a restriction (similar to Court's Squeeze, you'll be just off the rocky / sandy bottom and touching the ceiling to get through, and you'll probably have to do some pull and glide) at the Rabbit’s Hole.
 The lower route takes you down a silt pile (where the gold line is mostly buried – but to be fair the line is buried just as much on the upper route), and there is no chance of pull and glide short of maybe spidermanning on the ceiling).
-The flow is like a fire hydrant coming out of the Rabbit Hole, and the Rabbit Hole itself is a major restriction for backmount (about half the size of the Court’s Squeeze).
+The flow is like a fire hydrant coming out of the Rabbit Hole, and the Rabbit Hole itself is a restriction for backmount (about half the size of the Court’s Squeeze).
 I actually have swam the lower route when the flow was down, just to verify the Ts.
 The flow can get a little funky going through the Rabbit Hole.
-It's not as tight as you might think, but it's definitelye asier with a scooter.
+It's not as tight as you might think, but it's definitely easier with a scooter (sic).
+Once through the Rabbit Hole, you'll probably need to do some pull and glide and read the cave until you get to the 4th T.

-The route using the lower route is: Right at the 1st and 2nd ‘T’s and Left at T’s 3.
+The route using the lower route is: Right at the 1st and 2nd ‘T’s and Left at T 3.
 The Upper route is all Rights at the first 3 ‘T’s.
 The upper route goes up a sand pile before entering a rocky section (with increasing flow).
 You’ll find yourself up at 60’ before dropping down the chimney into the trash room.
 The chimney into the trash room would be pretty gnarly in a 0-viz exit, and you